 We're a bit torn when it comes to Neuralink.
 On the one hand, it's a promise of a mind-controlled future that gets us excited.
 Just look at this monkey playing Ping-Pong with its mind:

-Our initial excitement has been tempered by the discovery that ethical issues surround the way that Neuralink treat their monkeys.
-Quite badly it turns out.
+Our initial excitement has been tempered by the discovery that ethical issues surround the way that Neuralink treats their monkeys.
+Quite badly, it turns out.
 Now, Elon claims a human subject can control a computer mouse with just their mind.
 All I can think is that someone wants to keep a close eye on that guy.
-I used to be a big Elon fan but now he’s not coming anywhere near my brain!
+I used to be a big Elon fan, but now he's not coming anywhere near my brain!

 Deepfakes Have Gone Deep

-We first sounded the possibility of deepfakes being used for nefarious means back in edition 17.
-There, we talked about how a website, https://thispersondoesnotexist.com, demonstrates the frightening ability of AI to be used in deepfakes.
-Fast forward around 4 years, and Taylor Swift (have you heard of her she’s an up-and-coming artist 🙂 )has been the victim of deepfakes with sexually explicit fake images being shared on several platforms.
+We first sounded the possibility of deepfakes being used for nefarious means back in Edition 17.
+There, we talked about how a website, thispersondoesnotexist.com, demonstrates the frightening ability of AI to be used in deepfakes.
+Fast forward around four years, and Taylor Swift (have you heard of her?
+She's an up-and-coming artist π) has been the victim of deepfakes with sexually explicit fake images being shared on several platforms.
 Now, with the launch of text-to-video service Sora, we are moving to a new stratosphere of indistinguishable fake content.

 Robotaxi Crash